mongodb-industry-solutions/Insurance-PDF-Search/README.md

 #### Ask your PDF Sample Queries

 ```
-python sddb.py --query "What is a Certificate of Insurance?
+python sddb.py --query "What is a Certificate of Insurance?"
 python sddb.py --query "what strategy should an insurer first determine?"
 ```